betheden/hebrew-grammar/content/preposition.rst

 "from").
 However, there is also a family of other prepositions in Biblical Hebrew.
-It is common in Biblical Hebrew for prepositions to be combined together or with a noun to form new words that have their own range of meanings (similar to compound :ref:`conjunction`) that may or may not overlap with the meaning of the individual component terms.
+It is common in Biblical Hebrew for prepositions to be combined together or with a noun to form new words that have their own range of meanings (similar to :ref:`compound conjunctions<conjunction-compound>`) that may or may not overlap with the meaning of the individual component terms.

-In Biblical Hebrew, prepositions also function to describe the relationship between a :ref:`verb-non-finite` verbal complement
+In Biblical Hebrew, prepositions also function to describe the relationship between a :ref:`non-finite<verb-non-finite>` verbal complement (:ref:`infinitive construct<infinitive_construct>` verbs and :ref:`active<participle_active>` or :ref:`passive<participle_passive>` participles) and the :ref:`finite<verb-finite>` main verb of a sentence.
-(:ref:`infinitive_construct`, :ref:`participle_active`, or :ref:`participle_passive`)
-and the :ref:`verb-finite`
-main verb of a sentence.
 In some of these instances, the preposition introduces a dependent verbal phrase and thus changes its typical meaning.
-These specialized uses of prepositions are listed in the article on :ref:`infinitive_construct` verbs.
+These specialized uses of prepositions are listed in the article on :ref:`infinitive construct<infinitive_construct>` verbs.

 .. note:: Of all the different kinds of words, prepositions are perhaps the
           most flexible in their meaning and are often translated in a variety of